manikamakam/bipedal-walking/README.md

 # Modelling and Simulation of a Biped Walking Robot

 This project aimed to model and simulate static walking of bipedal robot (performed in both 2 dimensions and 3 dimensions).
-In this project, we develop a kinematic model of the robot and generate stable trajectories for walking.
-These models and trajectories are then validated with the help of simulations.

-These three steps of kinematic model development, trajectory generation and validation (simulation) are followed for both two and three dimensional walking.
-The reports concludes with a discussion of how this work can be taken forward.

 ## Prerequisites
 * MATLAB